 Gulf War Veterans' Illnesses Task Force Report

-The draft report identifies seven specific areas where VA will strive to improve care and services for 1990-1991 Gulf War Veterans.
+The report identifies seven specific areas where VA is improving care and services for 1990-1991 Gulf War Veterans.

 - Clinical Care: Leveraging Veteran-Centric Specialty Services in Primary Care

 - Clinical Education and Training: Putting Clinical Knowledge into Practice

 - Veteran Benefits: Delivering Compensation and Pension and Fiduciary Services

 - Veteran Outreach: Improving Communications to Gulf War Veterans

 - Partnerships: Improved Data Sharing with the Department of Defense